 Nevertheless, health screening at airports might mean longer lines.

-A lot of us claim we want to be the first on the plane when we get the green light to renew traveling.
+Many of us claim we want to be the first on the plane when we get the green light to renew traveling.
 However, a lot of people will be more cautious.
 It will take time to feel safe again when traveling.
+The travel demand might remain low even after all restrictions are lifted.

 So how will coronavirus change air travel exactly?